rodpcastro/gdeepseries/README.md

 # GDeepSeries
 This Fortran library contains series expansions for the three-dimensional infinite-depth free-surface Green function, implemented according to the expressions defined in the work of *Shan* and *Wu* (2018).

-A quick overview of the series expansions and their implementation in Python can be found [here][rpcgds].
+An overview of the expressions implemented in this library can be found [here][src].
+Alternatively, a Python implementation of the series expansions of $F$, $F_X$ and $F_{XX}$ can be found in this [blog post][rpcgds].

-# Test
+## Test
-A simple test was performed to compare the values computed by GDeepSeries against the numerical evaluation of the [integral expressions][rpcgds].
+Simple tests were performed to compare the values computed by GDeepSeries against the numerical evaluation with Python libraries.
 The test results are summarized [here][test].

 ## Dependencies
 GDeepSeries makes use of special functions implemented in [ColSpecF].